no0b2no0b/Speaking-News/README.md

-# 🗣️ Search engine - Python Project
+# 🗣️ News search engine - Python Project

-**Search engine based on vocal command* is a simple Python application that fetches the latest news headlines after taking vocal command from the user.
+**News search engine based on vocal command* is a simple Python application that fetches the latest news headlines after taking vocal command from the user.

 ---